-I. Special Procedures and Provision for Cases of Alleged Sexual or Interpersonal Misconduct

-Due to the very personal and private nature of a sexual misconduct investigation, the University acknowledges the need for special procedures and policies to investigate and resolve such complaints.
+I. Special Procedures and Provision for Cases of Alleged Sexual or Interpersonal Misconduct acknowledges the need for special procedures and policies to investigate and resolve such complaints.
 The Title IX Coordinator is responsible for ensuring the University's overall response to sexual harassment, sexual violence, and sexual misconduct.
 The University's Sexual Discrimination Policy, which applies to students, faculty, and staff, may be found on the University's website (www.marymount.edu/TitlelX).
 For the investigation and adjudication of sexual misconduct, the Sexual and Interpersonal Misconduct Policy and Resources supersedes the Student Community Conduct Code.
 In special circumstances, incidents of sexual misconduct may be adjudicated through the Student Community Code.